major/major.io/content/posts/2020-12-06-options-trading-introduction.md

 options to sell and buy, as well as many other ways you can gain (and lose) money with options contracts.

+*Disclaimer: Keep in mind that I am not an investment professional and you should make your own decisions around stock research and trades.
+Investing comes with plenty of risk and I'm the last person who should be giving anyone investment advice.* 😜

 *Photo credit: [Dave Hoefler on Unsplash](https://unsplash.com/@johnwestrock)*